leon4rd/test/README.md

-## Have you ever heard of a music group called Cellophane?
-They mostly wrap.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.